 Take a DNA test

 Genetic genealogy has become a popular area of research.
-DNA kits from Ancestry and 23andMe are popular gift for people wanting to learn more about their ethnicity or to connect with family members.
+DNA kits from Ancestry and 23andMe are popular gifts for people wanting to learn more about their ethnicity or to connect with family members.
 The three big companies are the aforementioned Ancestry DNA and 23andMe, along with MyHeritage.
 For more information about the field of genetic genealogy check out the International Society of Genetic Genealogy.

 Prioritize your resolutions